FlexiSpot E5 vs E7 (2026): Which Should You Actually Buy?

 Basic tray included

 The E5 is Flexispot’s bestseller for a reason: it does the standing desk job well at a price that doesn’t require a lot of justification.
-Dual motors, three height presets, a sit-stand timer, and a 10-year warranty on frame and motor — all for a price that’s roughly half of what the premium brands charge for the same functionality.
+Dual motors, four height presets via the V3 keypad, anti-collision protection, a sit-stand timer, and a 10-year warranty on frame and motor — all for a price that’s roughly half of what the premium brands charge for the same functionality.

 Like the E7, the E5 uses a T-frame — straight legs rather than curved.
 The structural difference between the two desks isn’t frame shape, it’s mounting geometry and column material.
 The E5 uses an inverted mount, where the inner column slides up from below.
 At standing height under a heavy load, this produces slightly more lateral movement than the E7’s upright configuration.
 At typical standing heights (38–42 inches, covering most users under 6’2″), the difference is small and most people won’t notice it.
 At 46–48 inches under a dual-monitor setup, it’s more apparent.